nestordemeure/flaxOptimizersBenchmark/README.md

 - provide code to download and load datasets separately and to a user defined folder

-- the `Experiment` object should store additional information
-  - function to get the mean and sd of several Experiments

-- code to repeat experiments

 - add some datasets
   - imagenette
   - imagewoof
   - imagenet
   - COCO
   - wikitext

+- code to load experiments by search criteria or load all of them and apply the criteria afterward with a simple filter

 - plotting functions that take `Experiment` as input (or (dataset,architecture) to compare optimizers)
   - bar plot of jit/run time